 - July 2017 – built fencing for the agriculture area for $2,840

 - August 2017 – planted first crop of cabbage, eggplants and lenga-lenga (wild spinach)

 - November 2017 – guard house completed within budget

 - September 2018 – completed first house for 10 children.

 - November 2018 – completed foundation for security wall around property

-- January 2019 – started second, larger house for up to 18 children
+- April 2019 – completed second, larger house for up to 18 children

 Construction has started!

-The small house for 10 children is compled.
+We have completed a small house for 10 children and a large house for 18 children.
 The plan includes a total of 4 small and one larger house that would accommodate up to 60 children.